Game of Coding: Sybil Resistant Decentralized Machine Learning with Minimal Trust Assumption: Introduction

-To address these challenges and transcend the fundamental limitations of coding theory, a new game-theoretic framework called the \emph{game of coding} was introduced in \cite{nodehi2024game}.
-One particularly intriguing and unique aspect of decentralized systems is their incentive-oriented environment.
-Specifically, contributions that are accepted are rewarded, incentivizing adversaries to ensure data recoverability by the data collector (DC) rather than killing the system's functionality, i.e., \emph{liveness}.
-Motivated by this characteristic and focusing on applications such as decentralized (blockchain-based) machine learning (DeML) and oracles, \cite{nodehi2024game} considers a game where the DC and the adversary are players with utility functions to maximize.
-These utility functions are based on two metrics: (1) the probability of the DC accepting the inputs and (2) the error in estimating the original data if the inputs are accepted.
-Initially concentrating on repetition coding with two nodes, \cite{nodehi2024game} outlines the equilibrium of the game.
-Furthermore, they ascertain the optimal strategy for the data collector in accepting or rejecting inputs, along with the optimal noise distribution for the adversary to achieve equilibrium.
+Coding techniques offer an alternative to verifiable computing to enable DeML, by for example, performing redundant computations across a distributed set of nodes.
+Because of the redundancy, adversarial nodes can be detected and their computations can be corrected to ensure integrity of the computation.
+However, this solution requires significant trust assumptions dictated by the error correction threshold prescribed by the coding scheme used.
+In particular, under the classical coding-theoretic paradigm, it is required that the number of honest nodes exceed the number of adversaries by some threshold.
+To address these challenges and transcend the fundamental limitations of coding theory, a novel game-theoretic framework called \emph{game of coding}, has been proposed in \cite{nodehi2024game}, leveraging unique aspects of decentralized systems.
+Specifically, decentralized systems introduce an incentive-oriented environment where contributors are rewarded for accepted submissions.
+This motivates adversaries to prioritize data recoverability by the decoder, as the data collector (DC), over disrupting the system's functionality, i.e., \emph{liveness}.
+Based on this observation, \cite{nodehi2024game} models a game where the DC and the adversary are players with utility functions to maximize.
+These utility functions are based on two metrics: (1) the probability of the DC accepting the result of computations and (2) the error in estimation if the results are accepted.
+Focusing initially on repetition coding with two nodes, \cite{nodehi2024game} analyzes the Stackelberg equilibrium of the game.
+It also derives the optimal strategy for the DC to accept or reject the reported results and identifies the optimal noise distribution for the adversary to achieve equilibrium.
+Importantly, \cite{nodehi2024game} shows that error correction is indeed possible for the DC in a system with two nodes, even if one node is adversarial, for a broad class of utility functions.

-However, in \cite{nodehi2024game} the number of nodes is limited to $2$, with one being adversarial and the other being honest.
-This naturally raises the question: what happens if we consider this scenario with more than $2$ nodes?
-Specifically, in the minimal trust assumption scenario, where there is only one honest node, how does increasing the number of adversarial nodes affect the utility functions of both the adversary and the DC?
-At first glance, it may seem that having more nodes increases the flexibility and opportunity for the adversary to maximize its utility function while decreasing the utility function of the DC.